Hypergraph Counting and Mixed $p$-Spin Glass Models under Replica Symmetry: Introduction and Main Results

 \begin{ass}[\bfseries Moment assumptions on Disorder] We will assume that the random variables $(J_{\mvi})_{ \mvi\in\cup_{p\ge 2}\sE_{N,p}}$ are i.i.d.~symmetrically distributed with mean zero, variance one and finite fourth moment. \end{ass}

 \begin{ass}[\bfseries Weak external field] In the rest of the article, we will assume the external field is of the form

 for some $\rho>0$, $\ga \in [\quar,\infty]$.
 In particular, we have $hN^{\quar}\le \rho$ for all $N\ge 1$. \end{ass} Note that $\ga=\infty$ corresponds to the zero external field case.
 In this paper, we focus on the fluctuation and distributional behavior of the free energy for the mixed $p$-spin model under a weak or no external field condition.
-Our approach is built upon the cluster expansion and Stein's method framework in~\cite{DW21}, which uses analytical and combinatorial techniques to deal with the SK model.
-This approach does not extend to the regime $\ga \in [0,\quar)$ for the same reason as in~\cite{DW21}.
+Our approach extensively generalizes the cluster expansion and Stein's method framework in~\cite{DW21} for SK model.
+This approach does not extend to the regime $\ga \in [0,\quar)$ due to the same diverging second-moment issue as in~\cite{DW21}.
 We will briefly discuss the details later.
-Along with the proof, we also obtain a characterization of the critical inverse temperature for a large class of spin glass models.
 We state the main results as follows.